+1 (888) 991-7471

 Did you know that 83% of Americans admit they suffer from work-related stress?

-Harboring this type of stress, or any kind of stress can manifest itself in different health issues such as hypertension, a compromised immune system, cardiovascular disease, and a higher risk for substance abuse.
+Harboring this type of stress, or any kind of stress can manifest itself in different health issues such as hypertension, a compromised immune system, and cardiovascular disease.

 To avoid falling into work-related worry over the weekend, try to get as much done as possible on Friday and also map out a task list for the upcoming week so you don’t feel overwhelmed going into the new week.
 This type of planning and organization reduces stress and allows you to work more efficiently.